Hadith: Terminology

+In accordance with the prevailing understanding of the later era, knowledge based on transmitted reports was termed "Ilm" (knowledge/science), the gatherings where these reports were conveyed and classified were called "Majlis al-'Ilm" (assemblies of knowledge), and the resulting output was named as ʻilm al-ḥadīth i.e. hadith sciences.

 Definition / Evolution of the concept

 In Islamic terminology, according to Juan Campo, the term hadith refers to reports of statements or actions of Muhammad, or of his tacit approval or criticism of something said or done in his presence.
 Classical hadith specialist Ibn Hajar al-Asqalani says that the intended meaning of hadith in religious tradition is something attributed to Muhammad, but that is not found in the Quran.

 In contrast, according to the Shia Islam Ahlul Bayt Digital Library Project, "when there is no clear Qur'anic statement, nor is there a Hadith upon which Muslim schools have agreed. ...
 Shi'a ... refer to Ahlul-Bayt [the family of Muhammad] to derive the Sunnah of the Prophet, implying that while hadith is limited to the "Traditions" of Muhammad, the Shi'a Sunna draws on the sayings, etc. of the Ahlul-Bayt, i.e. the Imams of Shi'a Islam.

 Hadith may be hadith qudsi (sacred hadith)—which some Muslims regard as the words of God—or hadith sharif (noble hadith), which are Muhammad's own utterances.
 According to as-Sayyid ash-Sharif al-Jurjani, the hadith qudsi differ from the Quran in that the former are "expressed in Muhammad's words", whereas the latter are the "direct words of God".
 A hadith qudsi need not be a sahih (sound hadith), but may be da'if (weak) or even mawdu (fabricated).

 An example of a hadith qudsi is the hadith of Abu Hurairah who said that Muhammad said:

 When God decreed the Creation He pledged Himself by writing in His book which is laid down with Him: My mercy prevails over My wrath.

 Non-prophetic hadith; Scholar Patricia Crone includes reports by others than Muhammad in her definition of hadith: "short reports (sometimes just a line or two) recording what an early figure, such as a companion of the prophet or Muhammad himself, said or did on a particular occasion, preceded by a chain of transmitters".
 However, she adds that "nowadays, hadith almost always means hadith from Muhammad himself."
 Joseph Schacht quotes a hadith of Muhammad that is used "to justify reference" in Islamic law to the companions of Muhammad as religious authorities—"My companions are like lodestars."